molsonkiko/JsonToolsNppPlugin/README.md

 Consult [this list](https://github.com/emacs-tw/awesome-emacs).
 One Emacs plugin, [JSON mode](https://github.com/joshwnj/json-mode) inspired the `Path to current line` feature of this plugin.

+### Websites ###

+[This website](https://codebeautify.org/jsonviewer) offers (limited) JSON->CSV conversion, pretty-printing (appears to use the same algorithm as me), minifying, JSON->XML conversion, schema validation, and a pretty good tree viewer.

+I expect you could find plenty of other good websites if you did some research.

 ## Acknowledgments ##

 * [Kasper B. Graverson](https://github.com/kbilsted) for creating the [plugin pack](https://github.com/kbilsted/NotepadPlusPlusPluginPack.Net) that this is based on.